nelsonchaves/programming-bible/Terminal/configure_git.md

 ```

 If you see this message, you're all set!
 Your Git is now configured to work with your GitHub account, allowing you to push and pull to your repositories securely using SSH.

----

-Remember, these steps are crucial for a seamless and secure workflow with GitHub, ensuring that all your commits are correctly attributed to you and that your connection to GitHub is secure.